angular/angular-cli/docs/design/third-party-libraries.md

 1. **Run `package["angular-cli"].scripts["install"]` if it exists.** If the script fails, run `npm uninstall ${libName}` and fail the install process.
-1. **Detect if a package named `angular/cli-wrapper-${libName}` exist in the angular organization.** If so, run the steps above as if ng install angular/angular-${libName}.
+1. **Detect if a package named `angular/cli-wrapper-${libName}` exist in the angular organization.** If so, run the steps above as if ung install angular/angular-${libName}.
 If this install fails, ignore the failure.

    These packages can be used to wrap libraries that we want to support but can't update